Attention-aware Semantic Communications for Collaborative Inference: Introduction

-To address the dual challenges of excessive communication overhead and limited computational resources, the concept of \emph{collaborative inference} has been introduced~\cite{Li2020edge,Shao2020communication,Shlezinger2022collaborative,Jankowski2021wireless,Lan2023progressive,Shao2022learning}.
+To address the dual challenges of excessive communication overhead and limited computational resources, the concept of \emph{collaborative inference} has been introduced~\cite{Li2020edge,Shao2020communication,Shlezinger2022collaborative,Lan2023progressive,Shao2022learning}.
 This strategy involves dividing a deep neural network (DNN) model into separate parts for the edge device and the server.
+It leverages the model architecture of DNNs, where the dimensions of intermediate layers can be significantly smaller than the input dimensions.
 Within this framework, the edge device first uses its component to extract features from the raw data and then transmits them to the server.
 As these extracted features are typically more compressed than the raw data, the communication cost can be aggressively reduced.
 The server then utilizes these features and its portion of the model to determine the final inference result, which is sent back to the device~\cite{Lan2023progressive}.
-The selection of the split point is critical as it significantly impacts the computational load on the device and the communication overhead~\cite{Shao2020communication}.
-This approach is also known as \emph{split inference}~\cite{Huang2020dynamic,Lan2023progressive} and \emph{device-edge co-inference}~\cite{Shao2020communication,Shao2022learning}.
-Notably, collaborative inference is closely connected to \emph{semantic communications}~\cite{Zhang2022goal,Shi2021from,Lan2021what,Gunduz2022beyond,Xie2020lite,Kim2023distributed}, considering that the extracted features are essentially semantic information tailored for the inference task.
+The selection of the split point is critical as it significantly impacts the computational load on the edge device and the communication overhead~\cite{Shao2020communication}.
+This approach is also known as \emph{split inference}~\cite{Huang2020dynamic,Lan2023progressive} and \emph{device-edge server co-inference}~\cite{Shao2020communication,Shao2022learning}.
+Notably, collaborative inference is closely connected to \emph{semantic communications}~\cite{Zhang2022goal,Shi2021from,Lan2021what,Gunduz2022beyond,Xie2020lite,Kim2023distributed,Kim2020distributed}, considering that the extracted features are essentially semantic information tailored for the inference task.

 Transformers, originally developed for natural language processing (NLP)~\cite{Vaswani2017attention}, have been widely adopted across multiple domains.
 Particularly, the vision transformer (ViT)~\cite{Dosovitskiy2021image,Touvron2021training} has demonstrated superior performance and efficiency in image classification tasks.
 However, the deployment of ViTs on resource-constrained edge devices is challenging due to their substantial model size and intensive computational requirements~\cite{Mehta2022mobilevit}.